-- (1) If there is a 1-on-2 slope to the edge beam, it will be more economical to increase the depth of the edge beam in order to meet the required design. - (2) When the edge beam is at shoulder elevation (anchoring guard rail and traffic railing), the edge beam height should be maintained and the width of the edge beam should be increased.
+- 1. If there is a 1-on-2 slope to the edge beam, it will be more economical to increase the depth of the edge beam in order to meet the required design. - 2.
+When the edge beam is at shoulder elevation (anchoring guard rail and traffic railing), the edge beam height should be maintained and the width of the edge beam should be increased.

-265.6 Cutoff Walls
+33.6 Cutoff Walls

 A cutoff wall is required in all culverts with invert slabs to prevent water from undermining the culvert.
 The cutoff wall should be a minimum 24 inches below the bottom of the invert slab or to the top of sound rock if the rock is closer.
-Investigate the need for deeper cutoff walls when culvert is founded on highly permeable soils or with significant hydraulic gradients.
+For culverts founded on highly permeable soils or with significant hydraulic gradients, the designer should investigate the need for deeper cutoff walls.
 The cutoff wall may also act to stiffen the bottom slab for skewed box culverts.